All the snubs, surprises, and LGBTQ+ nods from this year’s Oscar nominations

 - Triangle Of Sadness

 Queerty’s Hot Takes: We’ll need an Oscar historian to check the record on this, but is this the first time the Best Original Screenplay and Best Director categories have lined up exactly?
 Wild!
 Anyway, you already know how we feel about Everything Everywhere All At Once and Tár, in particular (we love them).
+And The Fabelmans, by the way, was co-written by Spielberg and frequent collaborator Tony Kushner, the celebrate gay playwright who wrote Angels In America.

 Best Adapted Screenplay